FranThe3rd/Computools/README.md

 # Computools

-Here are README files for the calculator and password generator HTML pages:
+This is a simple website with a home page and two tools - a calculator and random password generator.

 ## Calculator